Sirimavo Bandaranaike: Death and legacy

 Bandaranaike died on 10 October 2000 of a heart attack at Kadawatha, as she was heading home to Colombo.
 She had been casting her vote in the parliamentary election, which had been held that day.
-Sri Lanka declared two days of national mourning, and state radio stations abandoned their regular programming to play funereal laments.
+Sri Lanka declared two days of national mourning, and state radio stations abandoned their regular programming to play funeral laments.
 Bandaranaike's remains lay in state in the parliament, and her funeral subsequently took place at Horagolla, where she was interred in the mausoleum, Horagolla Bandaranaike Samadhi, originally built for her husband.

 At a time in history when the idea of a woman leading a country was almost unthinkable to the public, Bandaranaike helped raise the global perception of women's capabilities.
 In addition to her own contributions to Sri Lanka, her children became involved in the development of the country.
 All three children held nationally prominent positions; in addition to Anura and Chandrika's roles in government, Bandaranaike's daughter Sunetra worked as her political secretary in the 1970s and later became a philanthropist.
 The Bandaranaike marriage helped break down social barriers in Sri Lanka over the years, through the Socialist policies they enacted.

 During her three terms in office, Bandaranaike led the country away from its colonial past and into its political independence as a republic.
 Implementing socialist policies during the Cold War, she attempted to nationalise key sectors of the economy and undertake land reforms to benefit the native population, desiring to end the political favouritism enjoyed by the Western-educated elites.
 A major goal of her policies was to reduce the ethnic and socio-economic disparities in the country, though her failure to address adequately the needs of the Tamil population led to decades of strife and violence in the country.
 As one of the founders of the Non-Aligned Movement, Bandaranaike brought Sri Lanka to prominence among the nations which sought to remain neutral to the influence of the superpowers.
 She worked to forge alliances between the countries in the Global South, and sought to resolve issues diplomatically, opposing nuclear expansion.